Zoom Cloud Storage Retention

 Starting January 4, 2021, Pepperdine University will implement a six-month Zoom Cloud Storage retention period.
 All Zoom recordings will be retained for 182 days.
 After 182 days, recordings will be placed in the meeting host's Trash for an additional 30 days.
 Once the 30-day Trash countdown expires, the recordings will be deleted permanently.
 Therefore, permanent deletion will happen after 212 days (182+30 days).

 This retention limit only applies to Zoom meeting or webinar cloud recordings hosted on pepperdine.zoom.us.
 This does not apply to Zoom recordings stored locally or through partner programs with separate Zoom services (e.g. 2PEP).
-Regarding local recordings, Zoom offers the option for meeting hosts to store recordings locally to their computer.
+Regarding local recordings, Zoom offers the option for meeting hosts to store recordings locally to their computers.
 While locally stored recording files are outside the scope of this process, they may still fall under other academic or information technology policies.

 |Recording Date||Days Old||Retention Period||Trash||Permanent Deletion|